Coronavirus fatigue is fueling defiance in Tokyo, even as the case count rises

 "Yes, we should listen to the government," Sato said.
 "But we all have our own situations, we cannot always swallow whatever the government says.
 We cannot survive without working, we cannot stop going out altogether."

 This increasing sense of dissatisfaction with the government's response to the virus comes as Japan appears to be on the brink of another major Covid-19 outbreak.
-For the past 10 days, the Health Ministry has recorded more than 900 daily infections.
-To date, the country has confirmed more than 44,500 cases since the pandemic began, more than half of which have been identified since July.
-At least 1,046 people have died.
+For the past 12 days, the Health Ministry has recorded more than 900 daily infections and Friday marked a new daily high of 1,601 new cases nationwide.

+To date, the country has confirmed more than 46,000 cases since the pandemic began, more than half of which have been identified since July.
+At least 1,062 people have died.

 No new state of emergency